TheHive-Project/CortexDocs/analyzer_requirements.md

 it as the value to the `key` configuration parameter.

 ### Robtex
-Query Robtex database and retreive information about a domain, a FQDN or an IP address.
+Query the [Robtex](https://www.robtex.com/) database and retrieve information about a domain, a FQDN or an IP address.

-This analyzer comes in three flavors :
+This analyzer comes in three flavors:

 - Robtex_**Forward_PDNS_Query**: check domains/FQDNs using the Robtex passive DNS database.
-- Robtex_**IP_Query**: make IP lookup.
+- Robtex_**IP_Query**: make IP lookups against the Robtex DB.
-- Robtex_**Reverse_PDNS_Query**: check IPs in Robtex reverse passive dns database
+- Robtex_**Reverse_PDNS_Query**: check IPs in Robtex reverse passive DNS database.

 The analyzer uses the free Robtex API which needs no subsequent configuration.
-However, the free API has limits regarding rates and amount of data returned.
+However, the free API has limits with regard to rates and amount of data returned.

 ### Tor Blutmagie
 Check if an IP address, a domain or a FQDN is known by [Blutmagie](http://torstatus.blutmagie.de/) to be linked to a Tor node.